 Greeting to the Sun

-Greeting to the sun is, at first glance, very random.
-Especially if you visit during the day.
+Greeting to the Sun is, at first glance, very random.
+Especially if you visit during the day when it just looks like a bunch of panels on the shore.
 The best time to come here is after the sunset as it is a solar-powered artwork that blazes in different colours as you walk over it.
 It’s busiest in the early evening, but if you come back later at night you will have more space to play!

 The Sea Organ

-The Sea Organ is another huge draw in Zadar and one of the coolest installations I’ve ever seen.
+The Sea Organ is another huge draw in Zadar and one of the coolest installations I’ve ever seen, or rather heard.
 It’s located on the Riva promenade overlooking the Sea.
 As you stand here, you will hear music that appears to come from nowhere.
 It’s actually from the waves that push air through 35 underwater pipes set across the waterfront.
 The music is random, after all, it’s made by nature, but it’s quite beautiful to hear.
+Listening to the Sea Organ is definitely one of my favourite things to do in Zadar.

 Zadar’s Famous Sunsets